News and Events

 - President: Marianne Alto, Councillor, City of Victoria, BC

-- Vice-President: Daniel Feeny, Director of Marketing and Sponsorship, National Capital Commission, Ottawa, ON
+- Vice-President: Daniel Feeny, Director of Marketing and Partnerships, National Capital Commission, Ottawa, ON

 - Treasurer: Monique Goffinet-Millet, Chief Executive Officer, Saskatchewan Provincial Capital Commission, Regina, SK

 - Secretary: Laurel Lea, Tourism Officer, City of Charlottetown, PE

 - Past-President: Sandy Hickman, Councillor, City of St. John’s, NL

 The Canadian Capital Cities Organization (www.ccco-occ.ca ) is a uniquely positioned organization that works to create celebration, education, connection and pride across Canada through the diverse story of each Capital City.
 This national level network of capital cities will serve Canada’s residents through relationships and initiatives highlighting the symbolic and substantive role of the Capitals.